 Who is presenting?
 What are the sessions?

-Sessions go from a general toolkit of techniques to specific advice on sitcoms, standup, humorous column-writing, songwriting, storyboarding-animation, and a business advice panel of literary agents.
-See the event lineup by clicking here.
+Sessions go from a general toolkit of techniques to specific advice on sitcoms, standup, humorous column-writing, travel-writing, memoirs, and how to use humor effectively when writing about serious subjects.`

 Who is behind ThinkingFunny.com?

 He’s the current director of ThinkingFunny.com and its various activities, including a conference, publications, and an upcoming podcast.
 His background includes print journalism and PR, but most of his professional life was spent teaching college classes in communication, media, journalism, and the performing arts.
 He holds master’s degrees in the fields of speech communication and event management.
 But more importantly, Robb has a passion for humor that dates back to his childhood.
 He has four humor books in print, been published in the Funny Times, and recognized by the Erma Bombeck Writer’s Workshop for his writing and performing.
 You can see his author website at www.robblightfoot.com.